strapi/documentation/docs/developer-docs/latest/development/data-management.md

 # Data Management System <BetaBadge />

 :::callout 🚧 Feature under development
-The data management system in under development.
+The data management system is under development.
 Not all use cases are covered by the initial release.
 You can provide feedback about desired functionality on the [Strapi feedback website](feedback.strapi.io).
 :::

 Occasionally you need to move data out of or into a Strapi instance.
 The data management system allows you to efficiently extract data from an existing instance or archive and import that data into a separate instance.
-Strapi provides CLI-based commands that allow you to export and import data using providers.
+Strapi provides CLI-based commands that allow you to export and import data.
 Common use cases include:

 - creating a data backup,
 - restoring data from a backup.